frconor-ebook/meditations/_posts/2025-05-08-the-good-shepherd.md

 We can have great confidence in the Good Shepherd, Our loving heavenly Father, who reaches out to us in all sorts of ways, and who has called us His children.
 "Let the little children come unto me" (Matt.
 9:14).

-He invites us to trust, to trust in all the difficult moments of our life, when things seem to be going wrong, when there\'s a piece of bad news; maybe when there\'s a major tragedy, when hearts are breaking, when there doesn\'t seem to be any human reason, or supernatural reason, for why certain things have happened; the loss of a loved one at an early age.
+He invites us to trust in all the difficult moments of our life, when things seem to be going wrong, when there\'s a piece of bad news; maybe when there\'s a major tragedy, when hearts are breaking, when there doesn\'t seem to be any human reason, or supernatural reason, for why certain things have happened; the loss of a loved one at an early age.

 But we know the Good Shepherd is looking after us.
 And even in those trying moments, we know that there\'s some other solution, or there\'s some other plan.